 Database Module

-The database module provides an interface for storing and retrieving conference papers in SQLite.
+The database module provides an interface for storing and retrieving conference papers using SQLAlchemy, supporting both SQLite and PostgreSQL backends.

 Overview